sulugodu/Product_category_classification/README.md

 Already the trained model is available at `trained_model\model.pickle`

-**Start training and save the trained Model**
+**Start training and save the trained Model (optional)**

-Run all the cells from `training.ipynb` to start the training and save the pickle at `trained_model\model.pickle`.
+Run all the cells from `training.ipynb` to start the training and save the pickle file at `trained_model\model.pickle`.

 **Building the product api server**

 Step 1.
-Make sure the trained model in the pickle format present at `trained_model\model.pickle`
+Make sure that the trained model in the pickle format should be present at
+`trained_model\model.pickle`

 Step 2.
-I am using docker containers as a micro service for hosting the api server.
+I am using docker container for creating an micro service for hosting the api server.
 Using the Docker file present in the current directory to define the product api endpoint and all the required server configurations are defined in `docker-compose.yml`.

-Start product api server by the command \
+Build the product api server and start the server by the below command \
 `docker compose up`

 Product API end point will be running at `http://localhost:5000/products`.

+**Request format**

+example_input_data =
+payload = {'input_data': pd.DataFrame({'id': [<product id>],'main_text
+': [<main_text>], "add_text":[<add_text>],"manufacturer":[<manufacturer>]}).to_json(orient='index')}

+**Response format**

+`result: {'prediction': <product id>:<product category> , 'status': <status message>}`

-Product id is used as a reference for mapping the predictions.
+Product id is used as a reference for mapping the predictions results.
+Request data is validated and verified before processing.
+Depending of prediction results different status message is sent as a response.

+Different status messages are mentioned below

+status='OK': if the model predicts the product category successfully status='Error in the service': exception in the model prediction status='Error in the input data': error in the request data

 **Testing the api:**

 Run the `Testing the Product Api Server` cell in the jupyter notebook `training .ipynb` for testing the api end point.